 ½ onion finely chopped

-Cabbage – cut the core out of the center of the cabbage.
-Place in at least a 7 Qt. pot of boiling water with the core side up.
-Boil three minutes and then gently remove the first of three or four leaves with tongs and place on a tray, keep doing this until you have peeled all the biggest usable leaves.
+Cabbage – Cut the core out of the center of the cabbage.
+Place in at least a 7 Qt. pot half full of boiling water with the core side up.
+Boil 3 – 5 minutes and then gently remove the first of three or four leaves with tongs and place on a tray, keep doing this until you have peeled all the biggest usable leaves and that the leaves are cooked but firm enough to roll.
 Remove the small remaining cabbage and return the leaves back in 3 to 4 at a time and boil another 30 seconds or so.
-With a knife slice the main part of the rib off to make the leaf flexible.
 Set aside to cool.
-Reserve the largest first leaf to place over the rolls later.
+With a knife slice the main part of the rib out to of the cabbage leaf to make the leaf flexible.